 The Register of Wills is a public office established under the Constitution of Maryland.
 The Constitution provides for a Register of Wills in each county and Baltimore City.
 The Register is elected every four years.
 The Register of Wills, or designated employee, may assist and advise any person in the preparation of forms for administrative probate; but are prohibited from rendering legal advice.
-All forms referred to in this book may be obtained from the Register of Wills office or website at www.registers.maryland.gov.
-(Select the Forms tab on the menu bar.)
+All forms referred to in this book may be obtained from the Register of Wills office or web site. http://registers.maryland.gov (select FORMS tab or link).
 Forms may be downloaded as required or completed online and printed individually.
 Please note that the forms are in PDF format, thereby requiring Adobe Reader software to be installed on your computer.